Get a sexual health check up with

 We’ll ask you some questions as you order so we can recommend the most appropriate test kits.

 Fettle is not able to offer test kits to people who are under 18.
-If you are under 18 and are sexually active, you can find your local sexual health service sexual health clinic.
+If you are under 18 and are sexually active, you can find your local sexual health clinic here.
 They can offer you confidential testing as well as support and information about sex and contraception.

 If you are at risk, you should test for STIs even if you do not have symptoms